fanout/express-eventstream/README.md

 ## Examples

-* [basic](./examples/basic/) - Publishes 'time' events every second on the 'clock' channel, and a web ui to show connection status, connection log, and event log
+* [basic](./examples/basic/) - Publishes 'time' events every second on the 'clock' channel, and a web UI to show connection status, connection log, and event log.

 ## Getting Started